zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/Local disks.md

     -   Online games, e-businesses, live videos, media, and other industries that provide online businesses and have low latency and high I/O performance requirements on block level storage for I/O-intensive applications.
     -   Business scenarios that have high requirements on the storage I/O performance and availability of the application layer, such as NoSQL non-relational databases, MPP data warehouses, and distributed file systems.
 -   Local SATA HDD: This disk is used together with instances of the d1ne and the d1 type families.
 It is applicable to the Internet, finance, and other allied businesses that require big data computing and storage analysis for massive data storage and offline computing business scenarios.
 It fully meets the needs of distributed computing business models represented by Hadoop in multiple aspects, such as instance storage performance, capacity, and intranet bandwidth.
-The performance is shown in the table below.

 ## Performance of local NVMe SSD {#section_kdp_m2w_ydb .section}